gridscoot

 No retailer pays to rank higher.

 Every other AU comparison engine sorts by what advertisers pay.
 We don’t.
-This page shows the exact two-stage sort we ship, the inputs, and which inputs we never read at rank-time.
-Source lives in apps/web/src/lib/search/run-search.ts and the hybrid_search SQL migration.
+This page shows the exact three-stage sort we ship — product match, offer cheapest-first, and alternatives ranking (ADR-0007: pure-cheapest default with an opt-in trust slider) — the inputs, and which inputs we never read at rank-time.
+Source lives in apps/web/src/lib/search/run-search.ts, apps/web/src/lib/alternatives/, and the hybrid_search SQL migration.

 ◆ pledge 01